Brentford High Street Project logo - lines represent the High Street and Rivers Brent and Thames

 High Street Dining Rooms, Victorian times

-'Dining Rooms' with two waitresses standing in the doorway Maurice Cole has sent this sepia photo of Dining Rooms, High Street and asks if anyone has any knowledge of it.
+'Dining Rooms' with two waitresses standing in the doorway Maurice Cole sent this sepia photo of Dining Rooms, High Street and asked if anyone had any knowledge of it; in October Mick Read wrote with a suggestion - see below.

 The property is brick-built, three storeys and appears to have cellars.
 There are doors on either side of the window, the one to the left may be a private entrance or (less likely from appearance) access to a yard?
 The one to the right appears to be the entrance to the dining area.
 The property to the left is painted white.